fbpx

 The Monastery at Petra

-Known to be the crown jewel of Jordan, visiting Petra is one of the main reasons tourists flock to this country.
+Known to be the crown jewel of Jordan, visiting the ancient city of Petra is one of the main reasons tourists flock to this country.
 And let me tell you, it is well worth the journey to one of the Seven New Wonders of the World.

 Most tourists in the country come to visit Petra—it’s one of the top things to do in Jordan after all—making it crowded and confusing to navigate.
 How do you get there?
 Where do you buy tickets?
 And what exactly should you try to see inside Petra?